 "Tell me about this picture... tell me why you used this colour... tell me about this scene... tell me about this layout..."

-you are singing from the same songsheet.
+This will help you both work out whether you are singing from the same songsheet.
 However, you must listen to what the person is telling you.
 Not just their words but also to their subtext, listen to what lies underneath their words.
 It's important to understand a person's motivation.

 Remember your main objective is to communicate that you are not criticising them... but offering reflections about their creative work.